South Communities Organizing for Racial & Regional Equity represent a growing multi-racial coalition of community and member-based organizations.

 - Advocate for nurturing and edifying schools, living wage jobs and a safe and healthy environment

-- Develop awareness of the impacts of structural discrimination so that new development and investments support families of all incomes to thrive in place
+- Develop awareness of the impacts of institutional and structural discrimination so that new development and investments support families of color and families of low income to thrive in place

 Puget Sound Sage staffs the coalition and assists with research, policy, and communication as needed.